-The day started with a wander into Hursley labs, it was great to meet the placement year students and hear about how, at the beginnings of their career, they were learning about technology and using IOT (the Internet of things) and some pretty powerful IBM systems in their investigative work.
+The day started with a wander into Hursley labs.
+It was great to meet the placement year students, We heard how, at the beginnings of their career, they were learning about technology.
+We also saw IOT (the Internet of things) work.
+This was linked to some pretty powerful IBM systems in their investigative work.
+Fun toys!

-The student team had looked at smart ways to reduce the queue at the club house Pool table to sensing water temperatures to help manage sanitation across the campus.
+The student team had looked at smart ways to reduce the queue at the club house Pool table.
+They had also set up water temperature sensors to manage sanitation across the campus.
 Very much a ‘test and learn’ approach evident to encourage quick hands-on learning in the lab.

-Next we saw models of the web with data being visualised by Do-It-Yourself inventions including the ‘Brexit tweets sentiment-ometer’ 🙂 It was clear that the passion for innovation and small-scale discoveries was being encouraged.
+Next we saw models of the web with data, visualised by Do-It-Yourself inventions.
+These including the ‘Brexit tweets sentiment-ometer’.
+It was clear that the passion for innovation and small-scale discoveries was being encouraged.

-Yes, technology is all about IOT and the cloud, but we also wanted to see some gadgets! 🙂 thankfully we weren’t dissapointed.
+Yes, technology is all about IOT and the cloud.
+But, we also wanted to see some gadgets. 🙂 Thankfully we weren’t disappointed.

 The ‘Inventor’ community had been very busy with Raspberry Pi’s and 3D printers, creating a ‘makers space‘ for the community to play and learn too.
 It was great to see IT brought to life by these quirky demos.